 Per CSA B181.2, Appendix A.5, a hydrostatic test of the installation of a DWV system should not exceed a pressure in the line of 100 kPa (14.5 psi).
 It is important to note that these compounds are formulated for DWV applications and would not have equal pressure capacity to Xirtec Schedule 40 PVC pressure pipe and fittings (Xirtec PVC is certified to CSA B137.3).
-Any use of

-System XFR or System 15 outside the scope of its certification is subject to the approval of the Engineer of Record and/or the Authority Having Jurisdiction.
+Any use of System XFR or System 15 outside the scope of its certification is subject to the approval of the Engineer of Record and/or the Authority Having Jurisdiction.

 IPEX has performed internal testing to investigate the performance of solvent welded System XFR pipe and molded fittings (up to 6") with respect to resistance to hydrostatic pressure.
 The tests included a Hydrostatic Burst Test to a minimum of 160 psi (1100 kPa) for 60-70 seconds and a Sustained Pressure Test to 125 psi (860 kPa) for one hour.
-As a result of this internal testing and CSA requirements, Table 1 summarizes the suggested resistance to occasional hydrostatic pressure for solvent welded System XFR and System 15.
+As a result of this internal testing and CSA requirements, The Table: Resistance to Occasional Hydrostatic Pressure of Solvent Welded System XFR and System 15 summarizes the suggested resistance to occasional hydrostatic pressure for solvent welded System XFR and System 15.